 Anodyne looked at the two-story stone building that stood out from the rest of the smaller shacks.

-They both walked inside, a heat hit Anodyne the forced his hand up to shielded his eyes as they adjusted.
+They both walked inside; a heat hit Anodynethey.
+He forced his hand up to shield his eyes as they adjusted.

 “What in the great expanse causes that much heat, especially something that is in a damn house.”

-Anodyne turned the final corner to see a woman sleeping on the floor holding onto callipers and a hammer.
+Anodyne turned the final corner to see a woman sleeping on the floor, holding onto calipers and a hammer.